ga4gh/schema-registry/docs/README.md

 ### General terms

 - **Namespace**: The name of a user or organization that owns schemas.
 Analogous to a github user or organization name.
 The namespace forms part of the registry path for a schema.
 - **Schema**: A document that defines the structure used to store or exchange data.
+It is often an implementation of a conceptual data model either implicitly or explicitly but usually includes optimizations/restrictions that are not relevant to the data model.
-- **Schema Registry**: A web location where schemas are stored.
+- **Schema Registry**: A resource on the web (URL) where a [GA4GH] community can find schemas that are in use within and/or recommended by the community.
-- **Semantic Version**: A string like, `MAJOR.MINOR.PATCH` (e.g. `0.4.3`) that uses following the semantic versioning standard, used to version a schema.
+- **Semantic Version**: A string like, `MAJOR.MINOR.PATCH` (e.g. `0.4.3`) that uses following the [semantic versioning standard](https://semver.org/), used to version a schema.
 - **Registry path**: A name used to identify a schema, consisting of the namespace and schema name, like `{namespace}/{schema_name}`.
 Analogous to a repository name on GitHub.
-Schema registry paths uniquely identify a particular schema within a given implementation/provider.
+Schema registry paths uniquely identify a particular schema within a given Schema Registry.